vincentoleary/ANSP-Paleontology-Database-Coop/readme.md

 |identification notes|identificationRemarks|Comments or notes about the Identification|Distinguished between Anthus correndera and Anthus hellmayri based on the comparative lengths of the uñas|

 ###Taxon terms
+Taxon refers to a group of organisms considered to be a homogeneous unit

 |FileMaker Field|Darwin Core Field|Definition|Example|
 |---|---|---|---|
 |N/A|scientificName|The full scientific name of the Taxon||